 Reproduction and Social Behavior: Wolves form family groups referred to as packs.
-A pack consists of at least two individuals of the opposite sex that breed and produce pups.
+A pack consists of at least two individuals of the opposite sex that establish territories, breed and produce pups.
 Wolves are sexually mature at 22 months of age (Mech 1970).
 The dominant male and female in the pack (alpha pair) produce most of the young, however, 20 - 40% of packs containing two or more adult females produce two litters/year (Mech 1991).
+In Yellowstone Park, about 15% of the packs have had multiple litters (Smith et al. 2006).
 Breeding occurs during February or March, and pups are born after a 63-day gestation period in April or May.
-Litter sizes in Wyoming have averaged approximately five pups from 1997-2001 (USFWS 2002).
+Litter sizes in Wyoming have averaged approximately five pups from 1997-2001 (USFWS 2002; Smith et al 2006).
 Pups remain at a den site for about 6 weeks until they are weaned.
 The pack then moves to rendezvous sites (home sites) until the pups are old enough to hunt with the pack (e.g., September, October).
 Once pups begin hunting, these rendezvous sites are no longer used and packs range throughout their territory.